garronej/tsafe/main/equals.md

 [Playground](https://stackblitz.com/edit/typescript-rfpzav?file=index.ts&view=editor)

 {% hint style="info" %}
-If you are writing test for your type, you definitely want to checkout [`//@ts-expect-error`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-9.html#-ts-expect-error-comments)
+If you are writing tests for your type, you definitely want to checkout [`//@ts-expect-error`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-9.html#-ts-expect-error-comments)
 {% endhint %}

 ### Making sure all properties of an object are deconstructed